 Frequently Asked Questions

-When is this year's course taking place?
+When is the next course taking place?

 Where is Bangor University?